21 Habits That Are Making You Age Faster

 Not wearing sunglasses

-Who hasn't forgotten her sunglasses on the front seat of the car and accidentally crunched a pair?
+Who hasn’t forgotten their sunglasses on the front seat of the car and accidentally crunched a pair?
 Time to take better care of your glasses so they can take care of your eyes, Dr. Cruise says.
-Not only does wearing sunglasses (yes, even on cloudy days!) help prevent fine lines around your eyes, but they also help protect your eyes from cancer and cataracts and help keep your vision sharp.
-Check out the 16 signs that your face is aging faster than you are.
+Not only does wearing sunglasses (yes, even on cloudy days) help prevent fine lines around your eyes, but they also help protect your eyes from cancer and cataracts and help keep your vision sharp.

 Eating big meals

-You had the best of intentions when you signed up at the gym in January.
-But now it's almost fall and you've barely made it there twice.
+You had the best of intentions when you made that resolution to exercise more.
+But you’ve just been so busy and working out hasn’t been a priority.
 Unfortunately, not getting enough exercise is one of the fastest ways to age your body, Dr. Shah says.
-Take the wasteful stress off your wallet and your body by making a commitment to hit the gym, even if it's just to walk on the treadmill while you watch a show, at least three times a week, he advises.
-Exercise doesn't have to be tough to make a big difference—that's one of the 8 common aging myths, debunked.
+Lose the stress by making a commitment to take a walk or hit the gym, at least three times a week, he advises.
+Ride an exercise bike while you watch your favorite show or walk around the neighborhood with your family.
+Exercise doesn’t have to be tough to make a big difference—that’s one of the 8 common aging myths.

 Skipping the weight machines

 Muscle strength directly correlates to how well you age, says Barry Sears, MD, author of the Zone Diet book series and president of the nonprofit Inflammation Research Foundation.
 Increasing your muscle mass by strength training (at the gym or in your daily life) helps protect your heart, brain, and bones, helping you look and feel younger, he explains.
 Need ideas?
-Start with the best anti-aging workout, scientifically speaking.
+Start with the best workout you should do at every age.

 Not taking care of your smile